KKotlicki/Cibot/README.md

 The main bot script.
 It has few only functions:

- - connects to bot's discord api
+ - connects to bot's discord API
  - loads config.py file
  - set some global settings
  - loads all the cogs from directory

-main script should't contain any commands keep code here as clear, tidy and minimal as possible
+main script shouldn’t contain any commands keep code here as clear, tidy, and minimal as possible

 #### module_name_cog.py

 The most important element of the bot.
 Every cog file is independent module, containing one class in special syntax with several closely related methods.
-They dictate bot behaviour, but bot should be able to work with or without any of them.
+They dictate bot behavior, but bot should be able to work with or without any of them.
 To add new commands or functionalities, create a cog or add to existing cog.

 ##### cog syntax

-For refference, look at the cogs/ directory to find examples of code.
+For reference, look at the cogs/ directory to find examples of code.
-Here's one;
+Here is one;
 It creates three methods:
- - 1st is automaticaly called when bot is going online
+ - 1st is automatically called when bot is going online
  - 2nd when user types in chat <!ping>
  - 3rd when user types in chat <!dice>